nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Use case: UC02 - Filter contacts by tags**

 **MSS**
-1. User requests to list contacts
+1. User requests to list contacts.
-2. SpamEZ shows a list of contacts
+2. SpamEZ shows a list of contacts.
-3. User requests to find the contacts using name and/or tags
+3. User requests to find the contacts using name and/or tags.
-4. SpamEZ returns a filtered list of contacts
+4. SpamEZ returns a filtered list of contacts.

    Use case ends.